electron-userland/electron-builder/CONTRIBUTING.md

 I know that it is sometimes unavoidable to go over it.
 But function arguments and long if-conditions can include line breaks. ;)

-#### Please don't forget to add JSDoc to every new implemented function.

 ## Git Commit Guidelines
 We use [semantic-release](https://github.com/semantic-release/semantic-release), so we have very precise rules over how our git commit messages can be formatted.